 The program is really good.
-You learn a lot, but with the big class size you do not get alot of time driving on the road.
+You learn a lot, but with the big class size you do not get a lot of time driving on the road.
 We go out each day and drive for one hour per student and we have four students in the truck, so you are gone for four hours and drive for about one.
 The rest of the day is spent in the yard doing practice backups.
-We had 4 trucks in the yard so I usually get 3 or 4 turns.
+We had four trucks in the yard, so I usually get three or four turns.
 Here is the week in a nutshell:

 Monday - Yard work (backing, etc) one hour of shifting practice.

 Tuesday - Yard work, one hour of practicing turns in the industrial park

 Wednesday - Yard work, one hour of city driving

 Friday and Saturday - practice road tests and backing tests, which include straight backups, offset backups, parallel parking, and alley docking